netukorg/netukweb/netuk2-attending.md

 * For **train geeks**: [Realtime Trains](https://www.realtimetrains.co.uk/) \|  [Seat61](https://www.seat61.com/) \| [OpenTrainTimes](https://www.opentraintimes.com/)
 * For **tube nerds**: [Realtime Tube Map](https://traintimes.org.uk/map/tube/)

 * If you do not have an Oyster Card, use a contactless credit or debit card for tube and bus fares.
-Paper tickets from ticket machines are more expensive!
+Paper tickets from the machines at tube stations are more expensive!
+  * You can use mobile payment (e.g. Google Wallet/Apple Pay).
+Remember to tap in and tap out using _the same_ device/payment method to pay the correct fare.
 * If arriving from outside London, you can buy a national rail ticket including London Underground Zone 1 to get from your arrival station to the venue.

   * BARBICAN STATION (5 minute walk)